ruro122020/Libraries-App/README.md

 Fork and Clone this repo.

+CD to the directory

-run pipenv install
+Run pipenv install

-then, run python lib/seed.py
+Then, run python lib/seed.py

-then, run python lib/cli.py
+Then, run python lib/cli.py

 A menu should pop up that looks like this: